What is an Accreditation Mentor?

-Accreditation Mentors are museum professionals who support type one or two, independent UK museums to work towards and maintain the Accreditation Standard.
+Accreditation Mentors are experienced people currently working in the museum sector who provide voluntary support to type one, or type two, independent UK museums to work towards and maintain the Accreditation Standard.
+The Accreditation Guidance defines them as a museum professional.

 A museum without its own in-house museum professional must appoint an Accreditation Mentor to ensure the museum can achieve Accreditation.